catseye/SixtyPical/tests/SixtyPical Compilation.md

-Sixtypical Compilation
+SixtyPical Compilation
 ======================

-This is a test suite, written in [Falderal][] format, for compiling Sixtypical to 6502 machine code.
+This is a test suite, written in [Falderal][] format, for compiling SixtyPical to 6502 machine code.

 [Falderal]:     http://catseye.tc/node/Falderal

-    -> Functionality "Compile Sixtypical program" is implemented by -> shell command "bin/sixtypical --compile %(test-body-file) | fa-bin-to-hex"
+    -> Functionality "Compile SixtyPical program" is implemented by -> shell command "bin/sixtypical --compile %(test-body-file) | fa-bin-to-hex"

-    -> Tests for functionality "Compile Sixtypical program"
+    -> Tests for functionality "Compile SixtyPical program"

 Null program.